 He has recently entered the tech space with the first interactive game ‘button’ made by Amazon for the Alexa called “Sounds Fun with Mike Epps” The amazon button features Mike making hilarious sound effects with his voice.
 The sound effects included in “Sounds Fun” will range from the obvious to the absurd, such as a “lawn mower” or “helicopter” to “Donald Trump getting a haircut.”** ** Every day a new and different sound will be released, making each game a unique experience for the players.
 Epps will also serve as the game’s judge, providing a comedic mix of friendly encouragement and snarky banter.

-He is also currently on a national stand up tour and in 2015 his “Mike Epps; Don’t Take it Personal” was seen on Netflixs.
+In 2015 his “Mike Epps; Don’t Take it Personal” was seen on Netflixs.
 In 2009, Mike headlined his hugely successful stand-up special, “Mike Epps: Underrated and Never Faded,” and in 2011 introduced the world to new comedic talent with, “Mike Epps Presents…,” both which aired on Showtime.
 He also released his first comedy rap album called “Funny Bidness: Da Album.”
 The album featured Snoop Dogg, Kid Rock, and Slim Thug to name a few.
 That year also marked the release of his comedy DVD “Funny Bidness.”
 With his undying love for hip-hop, Mike hosted the BET Hip-Hop Awards from 2009-2012.